 Download the PDF file of this document by clicking here.

-a.
-At least 30 days prior to ordering materials, submit samples of proposed soil, proposed gravel/rock, certificates, manufacturers literature, and certified tests for materials specified.
+A. At least 30 days prior to ordering materials, submit samples of proposed soil, proposed gravel, certificates, manufacturers literature, and certified tests for materials specified.

 1. Samples shall be labeled to include location of source material, date of sample, and project name.

-2. Submit locations of all source fields for soils or source of soil.
+2. Submit locations of all source fields for soils.

 3. Submit a history of the site from which soil will be harvested.

 4. Testing shall be per the procedures outlined in sections C and D.